 Research is showing that sleep affects our long-term and short-term health far more than we thought.
-No longer should we be encouraging our colleagues and students to pull all-nighters to show how tough they are.
-Indeed, the less sleep you get, the less efficient you are doing just about anything.
+No longer should we be encouraging our family members, colleagues and students to pull all-nighters to show how tough they are.
+Indeed, the less sleep you get, the less efficient you are at just about anything.

 A quality sleep is essential for concentration, memory retention, patience, energy levels, and to help maintain proper blood pressure and body weight.

-But if you’re a hot sleeper, cold sweats sleeper or hot and sweaty sleeper, getting a comfortable and good night’s sleep can be a real challenge.
+But if you’re a hot sleeper, cold or cold sweats sleeper or hot and sweaty sleeper, getting a comfortable and good night’s sleep can be a real challenge.

 Women, especially women in some stage of menopause, suffer more than men from one of these three forms of sleep, especially the “hot and sweaty” sleeper (and not in a good way).

 Sleep is meant to be restorative but hot flashes or night sweats can have you tossing and turning, cover-flipping, waking up in the middle of the night soaked, and generally just having a miserable sleep experience.
-For some it doesn’t just happen once or twice, it happens 3-7 nights per week.
+For some, it happens 3-7 nights per week.

-Menopausal women can become hot sleepers as they go through menopause – this is because one of estrogen’s role is to lower your core body temperature as a signal that it’s time to go to sleep.
+Hot sleepers abound - men tend to be in the majority in this category but women, especially those in perimenopause or menopause can become hot sleepers too.
+This is because one of estrogen’s role is to lower your core body temperature as a signal that it’s time to go to sleep.

 As your estrogen naturally decreases, your core body temperature may not lower to the same level as it did in the past.
-If you used to need your partner for warmth and heat when you were younger and now just the thought of him being at your side makes you break out into a sweat, you’re probably a hot sleeper.
+If you used to need your partner for warmth and heat when you were younger and now just the thought of them being at your side makes you break out into a sweat, you’re probably a hot sleeper.
 Another way to tell is to see if the number of covers you sleep under or the room temperature you currently sleep in is cooler than in previous years.
+Love the -15C nights?
+You're probably a hot sleeper (although they're great for hot flash sleepers too).

-Sleeping with hot flashes are entirely different.
+Sleeping with night sweats is entirely different than the other two scenarios.
 Your body’s thermostat has gone slightly wonky and will signal to your core that you need to cool down immediately.
 The way your body cools down your core is to pump blood to the surface, dilate blood vessels, open sweat glands and let out all the heat and sweat it can.
 These actions happen rapidly, with only a smidgen of warning.
 If they only happen once or twice in the night and only once or twice per week or less, they won’t give you too much trouble.
 If, on the other hand, they are more frequent, they can leave you sleep deprived and utterly exhausted.

 Fabric can Affect Your Sleep Comfort